-The employment population ratio is a great number for it provides some very interesting information.
-Based on the employment population ratio, the percentage of working age Americans that have a job has been below 59% for more than four years.
-In other words, 41% of working age Americans do not have a Job; Super power indeed.
+An employment-population ratio is a great number for it provides some very interesting information.
+Based on the employment-population ratio, the percentage of working-age Americans that have a job has been below 59% for more than four years.
+In other words, 41% of working-age Americans do not have a Job; Superpower indeed.
 According to this article by CNN

 This means that if members of the middle class lose their job, they will have no savings to fall back on and will immediately join the ranks of the poor and destitute.
 Again, what world are these chumps holding positions in the government living in?
 Now you know why Russia and China are not only challenging the USA but they are also teaming up; they know the end is near.
 You cannot push other countries to the limit when internally everything is falling to pieces.

 America Is No Longer A Super Power based on Health care